ytarazona/scikit-eo/docs/mla.md

 NB(training_split=0.8, random_state=None, **kwargs)
 ```

-The Support Vector Machine (SVM) classifier is a supervised non-parametric statistical learning technique that  does not assume a preliminary distribution of input data.
-Its discrimination criterion is a  hyperplane that separates the classes in the multidimensional space in which the samples  that have established the same classes are located, generally some training areas.
+Naive Bayes classifier is an effective and simple method for image classification based on probability theory.
+The NB  classifier assumes an underlying probabilistic model and captures the uncertainty about the model in a principled way,  that is, by calculating the occurrence probabilities of different attribute values for different classes in a training  set.

-SVM support raster data read by rasterio (rasterio.io.DatasetReader) as input.
+NB support raster data read by rasterio (rasterio.io.DatasetReader) as input.